arm-university/Rapid-Embedded-Education-Kit/Materials/Module_11/README.md

 ## 2.1	Software and Hardware

 In this lab, we will be using the following software and hardware:

-* SOFTWARE - one of the following:
+- **Mbed Studio**, an IDE designed to streamline development and prototyping using Mbed enabled microcontrollers and development boards: https://os.mbed.com/studio/

-   * **Mbed Studio**, an IDE designed to streamline development and prototyping using Mbed enabled microcontrollers and development boards: https://os.mbed.com/studio/
+    **OR**

-   * **Mbed online compiler**, which can be found here: https://ide.mbed.com/compiler
+    **Keil Studio**, which can be found here: https://studio.keil.arm.com/auth/login/

-* **NUCLEO-F401RE**, or another suitable Mbed OS 6 compatible development board.
+- **NUCLEO-F401RE**, or another suitable Mbed OS 6 compatible development board.
 A full list of compatible devices can be found here: https://os.mbed.com/platforms, note that outputs may have to be reconfigured for devices following a different standard.

 * A breadboard,4 x 330 Ω resistors, 4 x buttons, 1 x 100Ω resistor, 1 x 10kΩ potentiometer,1 x LCD (NHD_0216HZ), 1 x shift register (74HC595N), 1 x speaker (ABI-001-RC).